Cabana/Cabana-boilerplate/README.md

 If you're on a Mac we suggest you install [Homebrew](http://mxcl.github.io/homebrew/) and then install git with `brew install git`.

 ### 2. Ruby
 If you're Windows go to [rubyinstall.org](http://rubyinstaller.org/) and follow the steps there.
-(Works with 32-bit version only).
+(Works with 32-bit version only, choose v2+).

 If you're on a Mac you will need to install rvm.
 A good guide can be found [here](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).